Phan Thi Kim Phuc: Recognition

-In 1996, Kim Phúc gave a speech at the United States Vietnam Veterans Memorial on Veterans Day.
+On November 10, 1994, Phúc was named a UNESCO Goodwill Ambassador.
+In 1996, Phúc gave a speech at the United States Vietnam Veterans Memorial on Veterans Day.
 In her speech, she said that one cannot change the past, but everyone can work together for a peaceful future.
-John Plummer, a Vietnam veteran, who said he took part in coordinating the air strike with the Republic of Vietnam Air Force (though Plummer's entire chain of command and declassified documents indicate otherwise) met with Phúc briefly and was publicly forgiven.
-Plummer later admitted to The Baltimore Sun he had lied, saying he was "caught up in the emotion at the Vietnam Veterans Memorial on the day Phuc spoke".
-Canadian filmmaker, Shelley Saywell, made a documentary about their meeting.
+John Plummer, a pastor and Vietnam veteran who said he took part in coordinating the air strike with the Republic of Vietnam Air Force, met with Phúc briefly and was publicly forgiven.
+Plummer later admitted he had lied about his supposed role in the bombing, saying he was "caught up in the emotion at the Vietnam Veterans Memorial on the day Phuc spoke".
+Canadian filmmaker Shelley Saywell made a documentary about their meeting.

-On November 10, 1994, Kim Phúc was named a UNESCO Goodwill Ambassador.
 Her biography, The Girl in the Picture, was written by Denise Chong and published in 1999.

-In 2003, Belgian composer Eric Geurts wrote "The Girl in the Picture," dedicated to Kim Phúc.
-It was released on Flying Snowman Records, with all profits going to the Kim Phúc Foundation.
-It was released again in 2021 as part of Eric's album "Leave a Mark".
+In 2003, Belgian composer Eric Geurts wrote the song "The Girl in the Picture", dedicated to Phúc.
+It was released on Flying Snowman Records, with all profits going to the Kim Phúc Foundation, and re-released in 2021 as part of Eric's album Leave a Mark.

 Awards

-On October 22, 2004, Kim Phúc was made a member of the Order of Ontario, and received an honorary Doctorate of Law from York University for her work to support child victims of war around the world.
-On October 27, 2005, she was awarded an honorary degree in Law from Queen's University in Kingston, Ontario.
+On October 22, 2004, Phúc was made a member of the Order of Ontario, and received an honorary Doctorate of Law from York University for her work supporting child victims of war around the world.
+On October 27, 2005, she was awarded an honorary degree in law from Queen's University in Kingston, Ontario.
 On June 2, 2011, she was awarded the honorary degree of Doctor of Laws from the University of Lethbridge.
 On May 19, 2016, she was awarded a Doctor of Civil Law, Honoris Causa by Saint Mary's University (Halifax).